colinthomas5/AT3-Randomizer/README.md

 ```
 • Run at3_random.exe
 • Point the program to the data folder you wish to randomize
-• The program will randomize the files within the data folder
+• The program will randomize the item location data within the data folder
 ```

 ## Contact